Main test for cervical cancer (colposcopy)

 A specialist will explain what the results mean and what will happen next.
 You may want to bring someone with you for support.

-Being told you have ovarian cancer can feel overwhelming.
+Being told you have cervical cancer can feel overwhelming.
 You may be feeling anxious about what will happen next.

 It can help to bring someone with you to any appointments you have.

-A team of specialists will look after you throughout your diagnosis, treatment and beyond.
+A group of specialists will look after you throughout your diagnosis, treatment and beyond.

-Your team will include a clinical nurse specialist who will be your main point of contact during and after treatment.
+This will include a clinical nurse specialist, who will be your main point of contact during and after treatment.

 You can ask them any questions you have.